Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Introduction

 In recent years, machine learning (ML) has become a viable solution for various applications due to rapid developments in sensor technologies, data acquisition tools, and ML algorithms (e.g., deep learning).
 It is well-known that training data of sufficient quality and quantity is a pre-requisite to train a ML classification model (classifier), that can generalize reliably.
 However, there are situations in which access to data that fulfil these requirements is restricted, e.g., due to privacy concerns.

 Such situations are particularly prominent in the medical domain.
-One example is the Cesar project \cite{cesar}, which aims to enable individuals to perform sleep monitoring at home with low-cost sensors and ML-based automatic sleep apnea detection on their smart-phone.
+One example is the Cesar project \shortcite{kristiansen2021clinical}, which aims to enable individuals to perform sleep monitoring at home with low-cost sensors and ML-based automatic sleep apnea detection on their smart-phone.
 Having access to labelled sensor data from a large clinical study enables us in the project to train ML classification models and evaluate their performance.
-The final goal of the project is to allow any individual to use a customized classifier that is tailored to the particular needs of the individual.
+The final goal of the project is to allow any individual to use a customized classifier that is tailored to the particular needs of the individual, e.g., to use it in a resource constrained environment.
 However, regulatory restrictions prohibit us to share the data, neither with individuals so that they can create their own customized classifiers, nor for other scientific purposes.
-Creating for any interested individual a customized classifier in our lab is no feasible solution.
+Creating a customized classifier for any interested individual in our lab is not a feasible solution.